A lot of people crave onions, but why?

 - Inflammation and swelling in your legs and ankles

 Now you can also have dark pee if your body gets dehydrated.
 But if you’re craving onions, your pee is dark, your poop is yellow and your ankles are inflamed …

 You need to call the doctor soon.
 Your liver function may be compromised.
-Don’t wait to eat onions to see if things get better, just get your health checked out as soon as possible.
+Don’t believe those vegan myths and wait to eat onions to see if things get better, just get your health checked out as soon as possible.

 Some people crave onions when they are feeling sick.
 Why?
 It could be for a few reasons:

 - It can remind them of home cooking since their mother or grandmother would make onion soup,

 - It might ease nausea and vomiting which can cause feelings of sickness

 - Finally it may also just taste really good to someone who is not feeling well (more on taste down below!)